vladsolokha/kickstart.nvim/README.md

-br><br>Added and removed plugins, files, and directories to make it my own configuration
+<br>Added and removed plugins, files, and directories to make it my own configuration
 <br>so I can use as my daily driver.
 <br><br>
 requires these installations: